michael-brade/LaTeX.js/README.md

 * Second, for now there is no way of defining macros, only expanding macros is supported.
 So if a new LaTeX macro is needed, reimplement it in JavaScript directly, thus circumventing the problem altogether.

-* Third, I don't care about formal correctness of my syntax tree.
-If a custom macro, say, takes only one argument and `\foo{a}{b}` is encountered, both arguments are passed to the JavaScript function `foo`, which then leaves `b` untouched, simply returning it along with its own result.
-This parser does not know about the arity of custom macros (defined only in JavaScript), it assumes that the author of a macro call knows it.
-So ideally, macros should be defined in the PEG.js grammar.

 ### Expansion and Execution